fbpx

 3. Consider HVAC Seasonal Maintenance

 Heading into a period of high system usage, and a shift from AC to heat, routine maintenance is the best way to prevent costly system fixes.
 If your HVAC system isn’t in top condition before winter, it reduces indoor air quality and the system’s lifespan.
-As the colder months roll in, you want to ensure that your HVAC unit is at its best.

 We’ve provided a couple of easy tips to do your own HVAC upkeep, but it is still important to have the system regularly checked by a professional.
 We recommend that this is done at least annually, preferably twice a year.
 Waiting until the stormy weather is already here to have the unit serviced isn’t the best idea.
 We suggest booking regular seasonal maintenance for the start of the fall and spring seasons.
 Your chosen HVAC technician can help work out a schedule that fits your specific needs, but a good rule of thumb is choosing to do it during seasonal shifts.